sashinram/DAPO/README.md

 Note:

-- The `DAPO w/o Dynamic Sampling -- AIME 44` script is verified on verl and achieves 44 points on AIME.
+- The `DAPO w/o Dynamic Sampling -- AIME 44` script has been verified on the current verl and achieves 44 points on AIME.

 - The detailed wandb log will be provided and we are working on cleaning some weired logs.